Anxious-Avoidant Attachment Style: Understanding and Overcoming It

 You Fear Abandonment

-People with an anxious avoidant attachment style may have an intense fear of being abandoned by others.
+If you have an anxious-avoidant attachment style, you may have an intense fear of being abandoned by others.
 This fear may manifest as anxiety or worry about your partner leaving you or a preoccupation with whether or not your partner truly loves you.

 You’re Uncomfortable with Emotional Closeness

-Individuals with this attachment style may feel uncomfortable with emotional closeness and intimacy.
+Another sign that you might have an anxious-avoidant attachment style is a tendency to feel uncomfortable with emotional closeness and intimacy.
 If you have this style, you may have difficulty expressing your emotions or feel you must keep a distance from others to protect yourself from hurt.

 You’re Very Self-Sufficient